Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

 Other words in the repertoire further affirm its thematic focus on the symbiotic relationship between the listeners and the online platforms.
 “Platform", also part of the stimulus question, derives from the French “plate-forme", and contains the notion of a flat surface.
 Its presence in the stimulus question underscores its significance, particularly within the context of “online platforms", indicative of a sophisticated technological lexicon.
 However, its utility transcends mere technical jargon, mirroring a broader connotation of inclusivity and accessibility in the digital landscape.
 Compared to the term “service", which distinguishes between those who provide the service and those who use it, the term “platform" evokes a non-hierarchical dimension, something of which one may be a part \citep{Meier2019}.
 Conjuring a spatial metaphor, this last dense word conveys a sense of egalitarianism, positioning everything and everyone on a level playing field.

 The identification of “Playlist” as the last word in the repertoire underscores its pivotal role in both promoting and consuming music.
 Indeed, playlists serve a dual function: as a vehicle for artist promotion and dissemination, and as a mechanism for listener organisation, exploration, and personalization \citep{Aguiar2021}.
-Curiously, three out of the first five words in this repertoire are not of Italian origin, even if nowadays part of the everyday language of Italian citizens.
+Curiously, three of the first five words in this repertoire are of non-Italian origin, even though they are now part of everyday language in Italy.
 This aspect prompts reflections on the emotional resonance inherent in technical terminology and its correlation to this particular repertoire.

+Having examined how listeners relate to platforms through familiar terms, we now turn to their conceptualizations of the algorithmic mechanisms underlying these platforms.
+This perspective reveals a markedly different emotional register.

-\subsection{Cultural Repertoire 2: Algorithms and the Listeners Detachment}
+\subsection{Cultural Repertoire 2: algorithms and the listeners detachment}

 This cultural repertoire is characterised by its sparse lexicon, constituting a small fraction (18.69\%) of the textual units.
 Its close kinship with the previous cultural repertoire is reflected in the nature of its dense words.